 - i.
 Withhold P4P Scope: Money will be withheld from Fee-for-Service claims payments only, including inpatient and outpatient services.
 The scope excludes out-of-state and border-status hospitals, long term care, rehab, and nursing homes. - 1.5% will be withheld from total FFS claims payments, and earned back based on performance.
-In addition to earning back the 1.5% withhold, hospitals can earn a bonus up to 1.5% of their total FFS claims payments, funded entirely by forfeiture by other hospitals, and subject to caps defined by DHS, using the methodology described in Appendix 4. - iii.
-Seven measures will apply in MY 2014 Appendices 1(a), (b) and (c). - iv.
-MY 2014 Timeline for Withhold P4P Appendix 2. - v.
+In addition to earning back the 1.5% withhold, hospitals can earn a bonus, funded entirely by forfeiture by other hospitals, using the methodology described in Appendix 4. - iii.
+Seven measures will apply in MY 2015 Appendices 1(a), (b) and (c). - iv.
+MY 2015 Timeline for Withhold P4P Appendix 2. - v.
 Withhold P4P methodology is discussed in Appendix 4. - vi.
-Data submission and validation is discussed in Appendix 5.
+Data submission and validation is discussed in Appendix 5. - vii.
+Methodology for sharing Withhold P4P bonus Appendix 8.